 Long before French explorer Samuel de Champlain discovered what is now Ottawa in the early 1600’s, the region was inhabited by different Aboriginal tribes.
 These tribes, who were Huron, Algonquin, Cree and Ojibwe to name a few, were the region’s first residents, often teaching early settlers necessary skills such as how to navigate the mighty Ottawa River, survive the region’s frigid winter season and how to enjoy the sugary delicacy that is Canadian Maple sap.

-The important stories of these native tribes are told throughout Ottawa; through its museums, galleries, monuments and other cultural attractions.
-From a guided walking tour to an authentic pow wow, to a memorable trip down the Rideau Canal in a voyageur canoe, how you choose to experience Ottawa’s Aboriginal heritage is up to you.
+The important stories of these and other native tribes are told throughout Ottawa; through its museums, galleries, monuments and other cultural attractions.
+From a guided walking tour to an authentic pow wow, how you choose to experience Ottawa’s Aboriginal heritage is up to you.
 But in case you might need a bit of direction, Ottawa Tourism has put together a few great ideas to get you started.
-Discover some of the many ways in which you can connect with Ottawa’s distinct Aboriginal past:
+Discover some of the many ways in which you can connect with Ottawa’s and Canada’s distinct Aboriginal past:

 Canadian Museum of History: